-During your first year, you may choose a research group to join immediately or else perform up to three rotations through different research groups before settling on the lab you wish to join.
-Once admitted to candidacy, you’ll pursue specialized research towards completion of your degree.
+Biology PhD students are afforded the chance to choose which lab they want to join.
+During your first year, you can choose a specific research group immediately or you can rotate up to three research groups before deciding on a lab.
+Once you are admitted to candidacy, you’ll pursue specialized research toward the completion of your degree.

-- computational biology, focusing on computational evolutionary genomics;
+- computational biology, which focuses on computational evolutionary genomics;

 - evolutionary medicine, an interdisciplinary field that examines contemporary human disease within the larger context of evolutionary history;

-- population genetics, a sub-field of genetics and evolutionary biology which examines genetic change over time within and between populations.
+- population genetics, a sub-field of genetics and evolutionary biology that examines genetic change over time within and between populations.

 Coursework is interdisciplinary and students are encouraged to participate in research across other fields, including biochemistry, chemistry, computer science, ecology, environmental science, engineering, mathematics and physics.
-Doctoral candidates perform innovative research in many of the College of Science and Technology’s cutting-edge centers and facilities, including
+Doctoral candidates perform innovative research in many of the College of Science and Technology’s state-of-the-art centers and facilities, including the

-Doctoral candidates have seven years to complete the required courses and examination and a dissertation.
-All candidates must fulfill the following requirements for successful completion of the Biology PhD degree.
+Doctoral candidates have seven years to complete the required courses and examination, as well as a dissertation.
+All candidates must fulfill the following requirements for successful completion of the Biology PhD program.

 - The preliminary examination is designed to test a student’s understanding of biological phenomena, specific research areas and scientific writing.
 The preliminary examination is comprised of